ludoaubert/linkedboxdraw/README.md

 2) box layout: compute the translation of each box in its cluster, in such a way that connected boxes should possibly lie close to each other.
 3) links: compute geometric links materialized by New York City Street network like polylines (interconnected North South or East West segments).
 Polylines should be as short as possible, make as few turns as possible, cross each other as little as possible.

-This geometric information file contains box translations and polylines and has a json format (although a .js extension).
+This geometric information file contains box translations and polylines.
+Both files have a json format (although a .js extension).

 https://ludoaubert.github.io/linkedboxdraw/connected_rectangles.html